myDevicesIoT/cayenne-docs/docs/LORA.md

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/Add-Device-Actility-LoRa-Pulse-already-registered.png" width="600" height="363" alt="Actility"><br/><br/></p>

-The LoRa Pulse has been added to your dashboard and Cayenne will automatically add widgets for the sensors on the device.
+The Pulse has been added to your dashboard and Cayenne will automatically add widgets for the sensors on the device.
 You can now [track the location](#features-asset-tracking) of your device as well as examine the current status of the water, gas, electricity & heat sensors on the device.

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/LoRa-dashboard.png" width="600" height="363" alt="Actility"><br/><br/></p>